Scrambled Eggs and Zucchini

 Storage

-Refrigerator: Store in an airtight container in the refrigerator for up to 3 days.
+Refrigerator: Store in an airtight container in the fridge for up to 3 days.

 Freezer: I don’t recommend freezing these zucchini and eggs because they’ll turn watery and mushy while defrosting.

 Reheat: Reheat in the oven, covered, or in the microwave.
-You can also eat this at room temperature.
+You can also eat these cold or at room temperature.

-More Simple Italian Recipes
+More Easy Italian Recipes

 If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!